giogina/SpectraMatcher/documentation/README.md

 ## Startup

 The startup dashboard allows to create or open a SpectraMatcher project file.
-These files, which have the extension .spm, are by default saved in the C:\Users\UserName\SpectraMatcher\ directory.
+These files, which have the extension .smp, are by default saved in the `C:\Users\UserName\SpectraMatcher\` directory on Windows, or the `~/SpectraMatcher/` directory on Linux.

+<figure><img src=".gitbook/assets/Dashboard.png" alt=""><figcaption></figcaption></figure>

-You may use up or down arrow keys to select a recent project, and hit enter to open it.
+> 💡 **Tip:** Select a recent project using the up or down arrow keys, and hit enter to open it.
 Pressing Escape closes the dashbaord.

-<figure><img src=".gitbook/assets/Dashboard.png" alt=""><figcaption></figcaption></figure>

 ## Create a new project